Deep learning architectures for nonlinear operator functions and nonlinear inverse problems: Principled architecture

 Here, we establish the approximation power of operator recurrent networks, within a certain space of general nonlinear operator functions.
-We begin by studying the approximation of functions where we first map the linear operator $\Lambda: \R^n \to \R^n$ to another linear operator $q(\Lambda): \R^n \to \R^n$.
-This map $q$ is holomorphic (often polynomial) in $\Lambda$.
-We then apply the operator $q(\Lambda)$ to a vector $x\in \bar B^n(1)$, {\ktext where $\bar B^n(R)=\{x \in \R^n:\ \|x\| \le R\}$ is the closed ball of radius $R>0$}.
-We lastly substitute this vector into another smooth, nonlinear function $g: \R^n \to \R^m$.
-This sequence of operations forms the basic building block of the solution algorithms for inverse problems that we aim to approximate using operator recurrent networks.
+We begin by studying the approximation of functions mapping the linear operator $\Lambdamap: \R^n \to \R^n$ to another linear operator $q(\Lambdamap) :\ \R^n \to \R^n$.
+This map $q$ is holomorphic in $\Lambdamap$ { and it is defined by the fundamental formula of holomorphic operator calculus \textup{\cite{rudin1991}}, \beq q(\Lambdamap)=\frac 1{2\pi i}\int_\gamma q(z)\,(\Lambdamap-z)^{-1}dz, \eeq where $\gamma \subset \mathbb C$ is a circle having radius larger than the norm of $\Lambdamap$, oriented in the positive direction.} We contract the operator $q(\Lambdamap)$ with a vector $v \in \bar B^n(1)$, where $\bar B^n(R)$ is the closed ball of radius $R > 0$.
+In the context of inverse problems and reconstruction, $q(\Lambdamap)$ is often polynomial.
+To emphasize this context, we write $f(\Lambdamap)$ for $q(\Lambdamap) v$. {An example of a neural network based on holomorphic operator calculus is considered in Section \ref{sec: Example of matrix inversion}.} We then consider a map, $H$, obtained from the composition with a nonlinear, smooth function $g :\ \R^n \to \R^m$.